YOU ARE EXPLORING

 Partnership and Support

 Many organizations support the work of CHIP IN through formal and informal partnerships and make unique contribution to children’s health in Indiana.
 Partners include Indiana University School of Medicine; Indiana State Department of Health, Children’s Special Health Care Services; Riley Children’s Foundation; Indiana Chapter of the American Academy of Pediatrics; Family Voices Indiana; About Special Kids; and Indiana Medicaid Managed Care Entities.
 CHIP IN is led by IU School of Medicine faculty members Nancy Swigonski, MD, MPH, Kathleen Swec, MD and Michelle Curtin, DO.
-Other staff includes Pediatric Practice Liaisons, Angela Paxton, Kara Casavan and Mary Delaney.
+Other staff includes data manager, Jennifer Stanton Tully, and pediatric practice liaisons, Megan Overgaard, Angela Paxton, Kara Casavan and Mary Delaney.